locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 The Tyk [Protocol Buffer definitions]((https://github.com/TykTechnologies/tyk/tree/master/coprocess/proto) are intended for users to generate their own bindings using the appropriate gRPC tools for the required target language.
+The remainder of this document illustrates a class diagram and explins the attributes of the protobuf messages.

+---

+## Class Diagram

 The class diagram below illustrates the structure of the [Object](#object) message, dispatched by Tyk to a gRPC server that handles custom plugins.

 {{< img src="/img/grpc/grpc-class-diagram.svg" width="600" >}}

-The remainder of this document explains the attributes of the protobuf messages.

 ---